devspace-sh/devspace/README.md

 <br>

-**What does `devspace init` do?**
+**What does `devspace containerize & devspace init` do?**
-DevSpace CLI will automatically detect your programming language and ask for the ports your application is listening on.
+DevSpace CLI will automatically detect your programming language and ask for the port your application is listening on.
 It will then create an Helm chart and a Dockerfile within your project, if you do not already have one.

 ### 4. Create a new namespace (optional)